Surbhi-Kohli/DockerAndk8s/8SharingImages.md

 We can push the images to docker hub or a private registry.DockerHub is the official docker image registry.
 <img width="1038" alt="Screenshot 2023-05-19 at 2 44 10 PM" src="https://github.com/Surbhi-Kohli/DockerAndk8s/assets/32058209/b746bad9-cb34-4284-bf14-81277651407f">
 Pushing/pulling to private registry would require url details of the private registry.

+For pushing an image, you need to have an image on your local with same name as the one u mentioned while creating repository on dockerhub.
+Also u cannot push to a repository from local unless ur local logins in via the remote creds.The following command can be used to login or logout

+             docker login/logout

+ You will be prompted to enter docker id and password.
+ Docker pushes in a very smart way.It does not push the entire image,which is pretty big.Instead, it sees that we are relying on node image and that already is on docker hub,so it establishes a connection to that node image and only pushes the extra stuff it needs and not the entire node image.

+ ## Pulling and using shared images
+ Pulling does not require you to be logged in if the repository is public.For pulling ur own private repo, u need to login??

+             docker pull <image name>
+     Docker pul always fetches the latest image from the registry
+ ## Important not about docker images:
+ If you try running a docker image that is available on your local system but present on docker hub, latest image will be pull automatically from the docker hub and will be run.
+ But if you have a latest remote image, and also have a local image(which is not latest), docker run will not automatically pull the latest image .